 The CEC varied from 7.80 cmol kg-1 on the lower slope to 13.88 cmol kg-1 on the upper slope.
 This value of CEC was rated low to moderate by Enwenzor et al. (1989).
 According to Landon (1991), the higher the CEC, the more soil fertility.
 Cation exchange capacity (CEC) is an overall assessment of the potential fertility of the soil, and the values depend critically on soil pH (Kodiya, 1988).
-The low values of CEC recorded in this study may be attributed to low clay and humus contents and low pH values (Asadu et al., 1997).
+The low values of CEC recorded may be attributed to low clay and humus contents and low pH values (Asadu et al., 1997).
 It has been reported that the low to medium CEC value of tropical soils is due to the dominance of kaolinitic clays in the fine-earth fractions (Ojanuga and Awojuola, 1981).
 Most researchers have observed that the CEC of tropical soils is related to their organic matter content (Noma et al., 2005).
 Ludwig et al. (2001) noted that soils with low CEC might have been subjected to leaching nutrients like nitrogen, potassium, and magnesium and hence lower yield potentials than those with higher CECs (Asadu et al., 1997).
 Soil CEC across CFUS and CFLS were significantly different.
 The low CEC values at the lower slope could be due to low organic matter contents and the influence of soil texture and the type of clay minerals.
 Clayey soils were reported to have higher CEC than sandy soils mainly due to charges resulting from isomorphous substitution (Rhoades, 1982).
-Similarly, ECEC was significantly higher at the upper slope (6.88 cmol kg-1) relative to the lower slope (5.34 cmol kg-1) and was rated low to moderate respectively by Enwenzor et al. (1989).
+Similarly, ECEC was significantly higher at the upper slope (6.88 cmol kg-1) relative to the lower slope (5.34 cmol kg-1) and was rated lower to moderate respectively by Enwenzor et al. (1989).
 Therefore, sustainable fertility management based on slope gradients will help reduce nutrient loss, optimize crop productivity and contribute to broader goals of soil conservation, reduced environmental degradation, and improved food security (Montgomery et al., 2022).

 Conclusions

 The results did not follow the typical trends of soil nutrients being washed from upper to lower slopes, probably due to anthropogenic activities such as buildings and road constructions between the upper and lower slopes of the campus.
-The CFUS had higher pH, organic matter content, total nitrogen, exchangeable calcium, cation exchange capacity, and effective cation exchange capacity than the lower slope.
+The CFUS had higher soil pH, organic matter content, total nitrogen, exchangeable calcium, cation exchange capacity, and effective cation exchange capacity than the lower slope.
 Because of these differences, the findings of this study emphasize the need for tailored soil management practices that account for slope-induced nutrient variability.
 Addressing slope-specific nutrient dynamics is critical for achieving sustainable agricultural systems in tropical environments.
-Further research is needed to explore long-term changes in nutrient distribution under slope-specific interventions to sustain soil health, enhance productivity, and promote resilience in tropical agricultural landscapes.
+Further research is needed to explore long-term changes in nutrient distribution under slope-specific interventions to sustained soil health, enhance productivity, and promote resilience in tropical agricultural landscapes.

 REFERENCES